White Pages Australia: History of the White Pages

 Each of the six Australian colonies had their own telephony communications network prior to the Federation of Australia in 1901.
 As part of Federation the Post Master General (later to become Australia Post) took ownership of the telephone network nationally.

 1920s

 By the 1920s the telephone had become a crucial form of communication in Australia.
 At this time the Post Master General's Office started selling advertising in the exchange directory and directory based advertising was born in Australia.

 1970s

 The Post Master General's Office regulated telecommunications and operated all the telephone and related communications within Australia from Federation up to 22 December 1975.
 In mid 1975 the department split into two Government business enterprises: The Australian Telecommunications Commission (trading as Telecom Australia) and the Australian Postal Commission (trading as Australia Post).
 1975 also saw the birth of the National Directory Service (NDS).

-Telecom published the first version of a category based director in Australia called the Yellow Pages.
+Telecom published the first version of a category based director in Australia called the Pink Pages (now known as Yellow Pages).